Jakubzik/rremind/README.md

   <args>
     Integer value of day relative to today;

+    A range of two integers (e.g. -1..2) to list all appointments between yesterday and the day of tomorrow (inclusive)

     'when' followed by a search term;

-    'check' to check if all .rem-filed can be interpreted;
+    'check' to check if all .rem-filed can be interpreted

+    'config' to change the settings

+    'archive' to archive all appointments that are in the past

+    'version' to get the version number of your installation

     'help' for a brief help message.